TikTok gift guide 2023: The most viral Christmas gifts of the year

 These cozy boots are a fall and winter staple for TikTokers of all ages, providing plenty of warmth on chilly days with their fur lining.

 Last winter, Uggs were brought back into style by teens on TikTok, and the ultra mini style was the most sought-after version.
-These Ugg mini boots were incredibly hard to find during the holidays after topping the wishlist of teens and adults everywhere, and they're selling out quickly this year as well.
+These Uggs were incredibly hard to find during the holidays after topping the wishlist of teens and adults everywhere, and they're selling out quickly this year as well.

 Check below to see which colors are still available.